hashicorp/terraform-aws-terraform-enterprise/examples/standalone-airgap/README.md

-# EXAMPLE: Standalone Terraform Enterprise
+# EXAMPLE: Standalone Airgap Installation of Terraform Enterprise

 ## About this Example

-This test for Terraform Enterprise creates a TFE installation with the following traits.
+This example deployment of Terraform Enterprise creates a TFE installation with the following traits.

 - Standalone mode
-- Airgap
+- Airgapped installation
-- Operational mode: External Services/Mounted Disk
 - a small VM machine type (m5.xlarge)
 - Ubuntu 20.04 as the VM image
 - a publicly accessible HTTP load balancer with TLS termination